jonwash96/dom-events-lab/README.md

 - Calculate result on any seccond operator keypress (neither a bug nor real feature)

 ### Technical Features
-- Code Uses event bubling instead of dedicated listeners
+- Code uses event bubbling instead of dedicated listeners
 - Uses recusion
 - Uses the nullish coalescing operator

 > Note: Default font may not be availible on all devices.
 Please see dafont.com > DS Digital to download on your system.
-Fallback fonts are set, but do not satisfy the visual intended aesthetic.
+Fallback fonts are set, but do not satisfy the intended visual aesthetic.